js044/nenrikido/content/blog/post/2025/homarr.md

 A few warnings about my CSS:

-* It's not perfect!
+* It's not perfect!.
 Dialog modals inherit translucence and I haven't figured out how to make them more opaque/legible yet.
 * The RGB colors are set to a palette that matches my background image and the hex codes I set in my Homarr colors settings (a primary color of #1c5e28 and a secondary color of #d6d385.)
 * Some of the gray font is a little hard to read.
 I haven't figured out which class to target yet.
 Maybe some other time.

-And that's all there really is to it!
-I'm really happy with Homarr.
-The drag and drop functionality is nice; it's flexible without being overwhelming, and it works decently well for the most part.
+And that's all there really is to it.
+I'm happy with Homarr.
+The drag and drop functionality is nice, it's flexible without being overwhelming, and despite its quirks, it's perfect for what I need.
 I'm satisfied with my layout for now, but I can already think of a lot of different iterations that'd look nice and fit different themes.

 But just for posterity, let's go over Homarr's competition.
 If you think a self-hosted dashboard sounds neat, but you're not impressed with what Homarr has to offer, perhaps one of these would be a better fit.
 Here were my (super subjective) impressions: